QLD Smoke Alarm Laws Explained: What Toowoomba Property Owners & Landlords MUST Know

 1. Alarm Type: Photoelectric Only

 All smoke alarms installed or replaced must be photoelectric type.
-Older ionisation alarms are no longer compliant for installation.
-Photoelectric alarms are significantly better at detecting smouldering fires, which are the most common type in homes and produce dangerous smoke long before flames erupt.
-Look for markings indicating AS 3786:2014 compliance and specifying 'Photoelectric', 'Photo', 'Optical', or 'Light Scatter'.
+Older ionisation alarms are no longer compliant for installation in Queensland.
+Photoelectric alarms are significantly better at detecting smouldering fires, which are the most common type in homes and produce dangerous smoke long before flames erupting—providing up to 30 minutes' additional warning time compared to ionisation alarms.

 2. Interconnection: They Must All Talk!